djoshea/matudp/simulink/cerebus/Readme.md

 # Integrating into your own model

+- First, follow the instructions above.
+You will need to have built the `xpcnbexpose.c` and `xpcnbfree.c` files and added `matudp/simulink/cerebus` to your Matlab path.

 - You will need to copy the file `CerebusBuses.h` into your model's directory.
 This will be generated for you automatically by Simulink when the model is built, but they are also needed by the parseCerebus block in `libCerebusParseInC`.
 If you change the parameters of the buffer sizes inside `initializeCerebusBuses.m`, you will need to copy the updated `CerebusBuses.h` into your model's directory after attempting to build once (which will likely fail since the bus definitions have changed).

 - You will need to add `cerebusParse.c` to the list of source files that are automatically built with your model.
 You can do this by adding "cerebusParse.c" to the Model Configuration under "Configuration Parameters ->